 4. Protect against viruses and malware

 Malware is malicious software, and two common types of malware include viruses and ransomware.
-Ransomware is becoming more prevalent and intends to extort money from a business by locking them out of their own IT systems and devices.
+Ransomware is becoming more prevalent and intends to extort money from a business by locking them out of their IT systems and devices.
 Viruses work by infecting genuine software, and they then pass unnoticed from one device to the next.
 Viruses often enter a system through email attachments, removable storage devices, or through devices that browse malicious websites.
 Anti-malware software is often included with new devices, but it is vital to install updates as they are released.
 Your organisation can help protect its devices through whitelisting.
 A whitelist is a list of apps or software that are permitted for your staff to use.
 All other apps or software are then blocked.

 5. Ensure all devices install updates